Employee health and well-being are hot topics in the HR world today, and for a…

 Embrace SEO Best Practices

 The Gallup Organization estimates that more than 75 percent of all job seekers search for employment opportunities online (and anecdotally, here at WorkMonger we’d put it at about 100%!).
 Therefore, your website needs to be optimized to draw suitable candidates to your page.
 The easier you make it for potential job candidates to find your organization’s website, fill out an application, and submit it online, the faster you can fill an opening.
 Using search engine optimization (SEO) practices helps save you time and money during the recruitment process.
+Learn how to build a strong SEO strategy in 2022 with this guide by Respona.

 Assess Each Candidate’s Ability to Thrive in a Remote Work Environment